Hello, Bonjour and welcome! I’m Jill – a Scot (and French citizen) living near Paris – author, recipe developer, and photographer behind the website.

-If you have any BAKING QUESTIONS or QUERIES about my books, check out the Frequently Asked Questions page as you’re question may already be answered.
+Have any queries about my books?
+Check out the Frequently Asked Questions page as you’re question may already be answered.
 I’ve also included a Glossary of Cooking Terms, so that there’s no confusion between our British and American talk.
 For macaron recipes and troubleshooting, you’ll find this in my books.

-The ultimate highlight is to see YOU make the recipes from either both my books and/or here on le blog, so please do share your delicious pics with us on the Facebook page or on Instagram (tag me @MadAboutMacarons).
+The ultimate highlight is to see YOU make the recipes from either both my books and/or here on le blog, so please do share your delicious pics with me on the Facebook page or on Instagram and hashtag it #MadAboutMacarons.

 MORE ABOUT JILL

-I was born and grew up in Edinburgh.
+I was born, grew up and educated in Edinburgh, Scotland.
 If you’re American, this explains my British spelling of words.

-From the earliest age I baked with Granny.
-Whether it was date turnovers, caramel “stuff”, matrimonial cake or copious amounts of snowballs, everything was recorded in her Black Book.
-We were so used to homemade fare that our treats were sometimes bought cakes: a sticky vanilla doughnut or a Tunnock’s Teacake with a bottle of Cream Soda is a particularly special memory from Norman the Baker’s milk-chocolate and cream van that hooted outside the front door in Musselburgh.
+From the earliest age I baked with Mum and Granny.
+Whether it was caramel “stuff”, matrimonial cake or copious amounts of snowballs, everything was recorded in Granny’s Black Book.
+We were so used to homemade fare that our occasional treats were bought cakes: a sticky vanilla doughnut or a Tunnock’s Teacake with a bottle of Cream Soda is a particularly special memory from Norman the Baker’s milk-chocolate and cream van that hooted outside Granny’s front door.

-Grandpa was a fishmonger, delivering fish around the coastal villages south-east of Edinburgh.
-I never saw him eat fish; he preferred mince and tatties while we often landed his best catch of fish served simply at home with Dad’s homemade chips.
+My Grandpa was a fishmonger, delivering fish around the coastal villages south-east of Edinburgh.
+I never saw him eat fish; he preferred mince and tatties while we often landed a crate of lemon sole, served simply at home with Dad’s homemade chips.

 It was on one of our regular family holidays with Mum, Dad and my brother to France in the late 70s that I discovered my first vanilla “flan” in the back of a sweltering Cortina car with no air-conditioning, washed down with warm lemonade that called itself “Pshitt” on the label.
-It was the start of a long love affair with this country.
-Dad drove us from Edinburgh to the South of France most summers during the 80s.
-Thereafter car air-conditioning arrived to replace towels on seats and Opel Fruits – and I discovered hairspray.
+That was the start of a long love affair with this country.

 Today I adore the French diet, especially as I can ENJOY ALL THE FULL FAT BUTTER, CREAM and SUGAR – but it’s deliciously in strict moderation with no snacking.
 I learned quickly from the French culture that it’s a crime to waste food too.
 Portions are not huge and we finish everything that’s on our plate.
 You won’t find packet mixes in our house, either.
-Home cooking and baking is also important to us at home as we know what ingredients are used: good, honest without the preservatives, and seasonal or local as much as possible – and made with love to share, the purpose of this blog.
+To me, cooking at home means we know what ingredients are used: good, honest food without the preservatives, and seasonal or local as much as possible – and made with love to share, the purpose of this blog.

-I’ve been fascinated with Antoine’s French family and friends’ relaxed approach to the “plaisir” or pleasure of food.
-Even with two teenagers, our evening meals are something to look forward to; even if short, we enjoy sitting around the table as it’s a precious time for us to catch up with news of the day.
+I’ve been fascinated with Antoine’s French family and friends’ relaxed approach to the plaisir, the real pleasure, of food.
+Even with two busy teenagers, our evening meals are something we look forward to; sitting at the table, enjoying our meal and catching up with news of the day.

-Although still a full-time Mum, I devote the rest of my time to writing about food and am currently working on another book – this time with a completely different twist.
-I also love an excuse to take part in French gourmet festivals: lately I revelled in the most challenging of sweetest jury duty for chef Christophe Roussel’s amateur pastry competition (including Mercotte, France’s equivalent of Mary Berry) in La Baule.
+Although still a full-time Mum, I devote the rest of my time to writing about food and am currently working on a new book – this time completely different.
+I also love an excuse to take part in French gourmet festivals: lately I revelled in the most challenging of sweetest ‘jury duty’ for chef Christophe Roussel’s amateur pastry competition (including Mercotte, France’s equivalent of Mary Berry) in La Baule.
 So, if you need a taster – then count me in!
 Just remember if I’m on the jury, I’m highly critical of too much sugar that masks the taste of your creations!

 Cheers, santé, and thank you for popping by!

-I’d love to hear from you if you have any questions about my work.
-I am happy to accept quality food-related product reviews that I believe will be of interest to my readers.
+I’d love to hear from you if you have any questions about my books or this blog.
+I am happy to accept quality food-related product or service reviews that I believe will be of interest to my readers.
 I only post honest but positive feedback (if any negative, I just don’t post).
 For product reviews, food/travel promotion or events, do feel free to contact me with your product or concept and I’ll get back to you soonest.
 A bientôt !